-1216.01 To Court of Customs and Patent Appeals [R-46]
+1216.01 To Court of Appeals for the Federal Circuit

-Rule 301.
-Appeal to U.S. Court of Customs and Patent Appeals.
-Any applicant dissatisfied with the decision of the Board of Appeals, and any party to an interference dissatisfied with the decision of the Board of Patent Interferences, may appeal to the U.S. Court of Customs and Patent Appeals.
-The appellant must take the following steps in such an appeal: (a) In the Patent and Trademark Office give notice to the Commissioner and file the reasons of appeal (see rules 302 and 304); (b) in the court, file a petition of appeal and a certified transcript of the record within a specified time after filing the reasons of appeal, and pay the fee for appeal, as provided by the rules of the court.
-The transcript will be transmitted to the Court by the Patent and Trademark Office on order of and at the expense of the appellant.
-Such order should be filed with the notice of appeal, but in no case should it be filed later than 15 days thereafter.
+37 CFR 1.301.
+Appeal to U.S. Court of Appeals for the Federal Circuit.
+Any applicant or any owner of a patent involved in a reexamination proceeding dissatisfied with the decision of the Board of Appeals, and any party to an interference dissatisfied with the decision of the Board of Patent Interferences, may appeal to the U.S. Court of Appeals for the Federal Circuit.
+The appellant must take the following steps in such an appeal: (a) In the Patent and Trademark Office give notice to the Commissioner and file the reasons of appeal (see §§ 1:302 and 1:304); (b) he the court, file a copy of the notice and reasons of appeal, and pay the fee for appeal, as provided by the rules of the court.
+The certified list required by the rules of the Court will be transmitted to the Court by the Patent and Trademark Office.

 35 U.S.C.
-141. Appeal to Court of Customs and Patent Appeals.
-An applicant dissatisfied with the decision of the Board of Appeals may appeal to the United States Court of Customs and Patent Appeals, thereby waiving his right to proceed under section 145 of this title.
-A party to an interference dissatisfied with the decision of the board of patent interferences on the question of priority may appeal to the United States Court of Customs and Patent Appeals, but such appeal shall be dismissed if any adverse party to such interference, within twenty days after the appellant has filed notice of appeal according to section 142 of this title, files notice with the Commissioner that he elects to have all further proceedings conducted as provided in section 146 of this title.
+141. Appeal so Court of Appeals for the Federal Circuit.
+An applicant dissistified with the decision of the Board of Appeals may appeal to the United States Court of Appeals for the Federal Circuit, thereby waiving his right to proceed under section 145 of this title.
+A party to an interference dissatisfied with the decision of the board of patent interferences on the question of priority may appeal to the United States Court of Appeals for the Federal Circuit, but such appeal shall be dismissed if any adverse party to such interference, within twenty days after the appealant has filed notice of appeal according to section 142 of this title, files notice with the Commissioner that he elects to have all further proceedings conducted as provided in section 146 of this title.
 Thereupon the appellant shall have thirty days thereafter within which to file a civil action under section 146, in default of which the decision appealed from shall govern the further proceedings in the case.

 35 U.S.C.
 142. Notice of appeal.
-When an appeal is taken to the United States Court of Customs and Patent Appeals, the appellant shall give notice thereof to the Commissioner, and shall file in the Patent and Trademark Office his reasons of appeal, specifically set forth in writing within such time after the date of the decision appealed from, not less than sixty days, as the Commissioner appoints.
+When an appeal is taken to the United States Court of Appeals for the Federal Circuit, the appellant shall give notice thereof to the Commissioner, and shall file in the Patent and Trademark Office his reasons of appeal, specifically set forth in writing within such time after the date of the decision appealed from, not less than sixty days, as the Commissioner appoints.

 35 U.S.C.
 143. Proceedings on appeal.
-The United States Court of Customs and Patent Appeals shall, before hearing such appeal, give notice of the time and place of the hearing to the Commissioner and the parties thereto.
+The United States Court of Appeals for the Federal Circuit shall, before hearing such appeal, give notice of the time and place of the hearing so the Commissioner and the parties thereto.
 The Commissioner shall transmit to the court certified copies of all the necessary original papers and evidence in the case specified by the appellant and any additional papers and evidence specified by the appellee and in an ex parte case the Commissioner shall furnish the court with the grounds of the decision of the Patent and Trademark Office, in writing, touching all the points involved by reasons of appeal.

 35 U.S.C.
 144. Decision on appeal.
-The United States Court of Customs and Patent Appeals, on petition, shall hear and determine such appeal on the evidence produced before the Patent and Trademark Office, and the decision shall be confined to the points set forth in the reasons of appeal.
+The United States Court of Appeals for the Federal Circuit, on petition, shall hear and determine such appeal on the evidence produced before the Patent and Trademark Office, and the decision shall be confined to the points set forth in the reasons of appeal.
 Upon its determination the court shall return to the Commissioner a certificate of its proceedings and decision, which shall be entered of record in the Patent and Trademark Office and govern the further proceedings in the case.